blakep7/Open-Horizon-Actions-Documentation/README.md

 ### Triggers

-This workflow is triggered by the following\...
+This workflow is triggered by the following...

--   Push or Merge to the following branches of Exchange API\...
+-   Push or Merge to the following branches of Exchange API...

     -   `master`